Air Force IFT Introductory Flight Training

 Checkride/Standards

 Overall, I can only speak to the program as I saw it.
-When I attended we were based out of the local Best Western Hotel, and we were bused to the flightline for each flight.
-We were given a tour of the new facility, which should be operational by now.
-The building had the capacity for almost 200 people, and there were hangars for the planes right on the property.
+The building has the capacity for almost 200 people, and there are hangars for the planes right on the property.
 There was also a dedicated taxiway from the hangars out to the flighline.
 There was also a workout facility and chow hall, so there is no need to go to a separate gym like we did.
-There was only 15 of us in the initial class, we were considered a flight, and we used the conference room in the hotel.
-In the new building each flight has their own room, along with a flight commander’s office and conference table.
-There are a number of flights, so I’m not sure how much interaction you get between them.
+The original IFS class back in 2006 only had 1 flight of 15 students.

-A Diamond DA-20 aircraft awaits students of the Air Force's new Initial Flight Screening program on the flightline of Pueblo Memorial Airport in Pueblo, Colo., Wednesday.
-Currently, 10 aircraft are on site -- a number that is planned to increase to 44 as the Air Force phases in IFS completely over the next two years.
+A Diamond DA-20 aircraft awaits students of the Air Force’s new Initial Flight Screening program on the flightline of Pueblo Memorial Airport in Pueblo, Colo.
 Visit the new IFS 306 Flying Training Group / Det 1 official website.
 New students pre-arrival checklist are posted on this website in addition to the DA-20 Boldface, Ops Limits, and more.

-Read more about Air Force IFS in an online Blog.
+- Read more about Air Force IFS in an online IFS Blog.

 Waiver Authority: